R&D Tax Relief FAQs

 Firstly, our team will review the evidence you have, and assess whether it meets the criteria set out by HMRC.
 If you have not submitted a claim before, they can sometimes be more lenient towards this issue.

 We can discuss a potential R&D tax relief claim based on a “reasonable assessment” for time estimates relating to any qualifying activities we can identify.

 If your business is liable for corporation tax then you could be eligible for a claim – in fact the scheme for SMEs is more generous than for large companies – find out more about the two schemes in our ‘R&D tax credits explained‘ section.

 Can I claim for a project that failed?

 Absolutely – the Government introduced R&D tax relief as a way of rewarding innovation, not necessarily just success, therefore within their criteria they do allow for unsuccessful projects to be claimed against.

 If you have an unsuccessful project you can still make a claim up to the point where you consider the development failed and was aborted.
 We can determine which projects can be included in your claim.

 How long does an R&D tax claim take?

-The length of time a claim will take is dependent on a number of factors including the complexity of the claim and how complex your accounts are.
+The length of time an R&D tax claim will take is dependent on a number of different factors, including the complexity of the claim and how complex your accounts are.